Navigation: »No topics above this level«

 * virus scanner C library

-* virus database updated multiple times per day (see home page for total number of signatures)
+* virus database updated multiple times per day (see homepage for total number of signatures)

 * built-in support for various archive formats, including Zip, RAR, Tar, Gzip, Bzip2, OLE2, Cabinet, CHM, BinHex, SIS and others